DevnagriAI/devnagri_docs/guide/Glossary.md

 iv.
 Select "Target Language"

 iv.
-Upload the file by simple “drag and drop” or selecting the local file destination.
+Upload the file by either using “drag and drop” or selecting the local file destination.

 v.
 User can select "Apply as Rule" to implement prefrential translation for specific set of words using Machine Translation as well as Translators.

 vi.
 User can select "Case Sensitive" option to consider the distinction between uppercase and lowercase letters when processing rules.

 vii.
-As soon as the file gets successfully uploaded select “Save” option.
+As soon as the file gets successfully uploaded, select “Save” option.

 ![Upload Glossary](./images/UploadGlosarryUpdate.png)